fqantonio/aqua/README.md

 Because of this fact, we think that Portugal should set this strategy as a major footprint: taking care of the sea by knowing about it and defende it as an asset for the long future.

+This project is documented as a journal in the file with the name "journal".

 ![First Render of AQUA](Photos/aqua_render1.png)

 # TEAM